-5. Policy that restricts the importation of goods and services produced in foreign countries.
+Policy that restricts the importation of goods and services produced in foreign countries.

-In general, protectionist policies imposed for a particular good always reduce its supply, raise its price, and reduce the equilibrium quantity, as shown in Figure 17.11 "U.S. Tariff Rates, 1820-2005".
+In general, protectionist policies imposed for a particular good always reduce its supply, raise its price, and reduce the equilibrium quantity, as shown in Figure 17.7 "The Impact of Protectionist Policies".
 Protection often takes the form of an import tax or a limit on the amount that can be imported, but it can also come in the form of voluntary export restrictions and other barriers.